owainlewis/relay/README.md

 Many times you will want to inject values into the templates.
 For example dynamic URLs like GET /foo/:id etc.

-You can use a -params 'k=v' flag in the CLI.
+You can use a `-params 'a=b c=d'` flag format in the CLI.
 Here is an example of passing in custom variables

 ```yaml
 description: Example using injected values via params